GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 - **Keep the storage layer out of the way**: Model repositories contain many files.
 The bucket should be organized so that listing and reading them is not itself a bottleneck.
-- **Scale on signals that reflect demand**: Use ingress queue depth rather than CPU or memory utilization, which saturate during normal continuous batching and carry no information about unmet demand.
+- **Scale on signals that reflect demand**: Use the number of requests waiting in the model server queue rather than CPU or memory utilization, which saturate during normal continuous batching and carry no information about unmet demand.
 - **Keep the deployment path reproducible**: The same manifests that produce the documented behaviour are the ones published in this repository.